 When they receive the premium dollars from policyholders, a portion that they invest goes into an A-rated government and corporate bond portfolio that has a very long duration: 20, 30, 40 years.
 These are extremely secure bonds.
 The United States would pretty much have to cease to exist as a country in order for the insurance companies to lose money on these bonds.
 The longer the duration of these bonds, the higher the interest rate, so these companies are able to keep the money that comes in from policyholders ─ hundreds of millions of dollars a year ─ invested in long-term corporate debt at a rate of around 4-5%.
 That’s the primary way that these companies make their money.
 But remember, the 95 cents is still yours, that’s just how they are directly investing it for low-risk, long-term growth.
 Their goal is to make money for the company, which you, as a policy holder, are a part owner of.
 So life insurance companies actually like to help their clients.
 This isn’t like what most people think of when they’re fighting with an insurance company to pay for healthcare costs or some other damages.
 Those companies are public and answer to their shareholders for profit.
 Most life insurance companies just don’t work that way.

-So what happens to the other nickel on every dollar?
+What happens to the other nickel on every dollar?

 Two or three cents of it goes to pay for the actual cost of your insurance.
 Exactly how much depends on your health.
 The better your health, the lower the cost of the insurance.
 The cost of insurance is actually quite cheap in the long run.